Some running techniques for long distance success have nothing to do with physical training.

 A few of the strength training techniques we used was medicine ball throws, box jumps, balancing drills, among others.

-Our strength coach would also like to take the marathoners and make them drag a 75-pound sled on the 40-yard field in the back of the complex.
+Our strength coach would also like to take the marathoners and make us drag a 75-pound sled on the 40-yard field in the back of the complex.

 We used this drill to improve knee lift and sprinting capability.

-You can assist the body in recruiting more fast twitch muscle fibers but it takes strenuous aerobic capacity-type workouts such as repeat 100m runs all-out, sprinting up hills and running at heart rates above 175 beats-per-minute.
+You can assist the body in recruiting more fast twitch muscle fibers via higher intensity runs and workouts.
+Additionally, it takes strenuous aerobic capacity-type workouts running at heart rates above 175 beats-per-minute.